mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In order to update the state of the group such as adding and removing participants, MLS messages are used to make changes to the group's ratchet tree.
-The participant proposing an update to the tree transmits a representation of a set of the direct path of a leaf.
+The participant proposing an update to the tree transmits a set of values for intermediate nodes in the direct path of a leaf.
 Other participants in the group can use these nodes to update their view of the tree, aligning their copy of the tree to the sender's.